nikkieverett/recipe-app/recipes/cherry-almond-icecream.md

   * Add almonds, if desired, near end of cycle, when the ice cream is thick enough to prevent all the almonds to sink to the bottom of the mix.
 category: dessert
-subcategory: ['ice cream']
+subcategory:
+  - ice cream
+prepTime: ""
 cookTime: ""
-prepTime: ""
 totalTime: 40 minutes
 servings: 1 quart
 rating: 4
 ease: easy
+notes: <https://www.food.com/recipe/cherry-almond-ice-cream-94646>
 nutritionFacts: ""
-notes: <https://www.food.com/recipe/cherry-almond-ice-cream-94646>
+thumbnail: ""
 hasBeenTested: true
-thumbnail: ""
 ---